Joalor64GH/BEAT-Engine/README.md

 ## Revamped Menu
 * Transitions Based on Mic'd Up Engine
-* Random Icon appearing on the screen (also changes the Menu Color)
+* Random Icon appearing on the screen (also changes the Menu BG Color)
-* Discord Button (Linked to the BEAT!
-Engine Server)
+* Discord Button
-* Twitter Butto (Linked to the BEAT!
-Engine Account)
+* Twitter Button

 ## Simple Menu Option
 * This option was created for Low End Devices